 If you’re good looking, charismatic, quirky, funny or have any other natural charms then you’re already in with head start.
 Apart from that, you’ll need a good camera assistant to snap you at the right time, and probably you’ll need to learn how to edit video.

-An influencer can cover anything from a YouTube-er, Linkedin networker or prolific Instagrammer, to a fitness coach.
+An influencer can cover anything from a YouTube-er, Linkedin networker or prolific Instagrammer, to a fitness coach or crypto trader.

 The monetisation comes from your following, so if you have hundreds of thousands of followers you can charge brands big bucks to promote their products.
 So, its a no brainer that the time to success depends on how quickly you can build a loyal and engaged following.